flaviens/gsoc-sim-mem/documentation.md

 For each extended RAM cells, additional memory is dedicated to maintaining the extended RAM cell state:

-- _rsv_cnt_: Counts the number of responses that are still awaited in the burst.When reserving an extended cell, this counter is set to the address request burst length.The counter is decremented every time a burst response is transmitted from this extended RAM cell to the requester.
+- _rsv_cnt_: Counts the number of responses that are still awaited in the burst.
+  When reserving an extended cell, this counter is set to the address request burst length.
+  The counter is decremented every time a burst response is transmitted from this extended RAM cell to the requester.
-- _rsp_cnt_: Counts the number of responses that are currently stored in the extended cell.The counter is incremented every time a response is acquired and decremented every time a response is released.
+- _rsp_cnt_: Counts the number of responses that are currently stored in the extended cell.
+  The counter is incremented every time a response is acquired and decremented every time a response is released.
 - _burst_len_: Stores the burst length of the address request corresponding to this extended RAM cell.

 The following relationship always holds: